cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 request and response in the line trace -- you can often spot errors for LW or SW right from the line trace by looking at the data memory request and response messages (incorrect message type? incorrect address? incorrect data being read/written?).
-Similarly you can often spot errors for instruction fetch from the line trace.
+Similarly, you can often spot errors for instruction fetch from the line trace.
 You can also often see errors in control flow (are the wrong instructions being executed, squashed) or errors in stalling/bypassing logic (is an instruction not stalling when